madjugglers/pattern-book/01_maj_pattern_book.md

 that  future versions will correct these shortcomings.

+## The Editors

+Michael Newton and the Madison Area Jugglers, especially: Jeff Adamus, Nick Aikens, Steve Clipson, Evan Driscol, Luke Emery, Matt Hemke, Peter Kaseman, Melonhead, Nathan Nard, Graham Paasch,  Steve Otteson,  and Chan Wilson.

+You can be an editor too by working on the next  [version](https://github.com/wiscstatman/pattern-book)!

+## The Madison Area Jugglers

+*Mark, please write an intro paragraph or two on the MAJ*

 ![](./media/majbanner.jpeg){width=99%}

-# Hello Madison Club Passers and Friends!
+# Hello Club Passers and Friends!

 Welcome to the *Madison Area Jugglers' Pattern Book*, a collection of patterns for intermediate to advanced passers.
 These patterns are part of our juggling repertoire.